The Challenges

 Political

-2.1 million Congolese were newly displaced in 2017 and 2018, making the Democratic Republic of Congo the African country with the highest number of internally displaced people at 6.17 million.
+• 5.3 million Congolese were newly displaced in 2024, making the Democratic Republic of Congo the second highest in number of internally displaced people at 6.2 million on the African continent, the fourth highest in the world.

 Malembe Rise empowers youth in the Democratic Republic of Congo to overcome these local and national challenges.
 Young people are provided opportunities to learn and to lead by identifying assets around them including skills, passions, talents, and resources.
 These assets, already possessed in themselves, their families, and their greater community, enable and encourage problem solving that makes an impact for positive change.
 The Club of Leaders initiative highlights the potential and agency of young people to be catalysts for change in a world that desperately needs it.